zeruhur/loner/en/wip/world_builders_guide.md

 ### **Designing Meaningful Locations**

 Every location in *Loner* should **serve the story**.
-A place is worth including only if it adds **opportunity, danger, or mystery**.
-Whether it’s a neon-drenched undercity, a crumbling temple swallowed by the jungle, or an abandoned space station drifting through the void, a great location should **invite exploration**.
+Include a place only if it offers **opportunity, danger, or mystery**.
+From neon-lit undercities to vine-choked temples or derelict stations lost in space, the best locations **demand exploration** and promise something beneath the surface.

 #### **1\.
 Locations Need Purpose**